 The Lemon Law requires a refund or replacement when the above apply and a “reasonable” number of repair attempts have been made.
-There is a presumption that there have been a reasonable number of repairs when any of the following are true:
+There is a presumption that there have been a reasonable number of repairs when, within 18 months of delivery of the vehicle or within 18,000 miles (whichever comes first), any of the following are true:

 - The owner has taken the car into the shop four or more times and the problem is still not fixed;